learn-co-students/nyc-clarke-web-010620/11-active-record/README.md

 2. In your migration, use `create_table` to build your table and its attributes
 3. Run the migration
   - `rake db:migrate`
+  - check if migration successful by looking at schema
+4. Create class that inherits from ActiveRecord::Base.
+This is your model